27 Apr 2026

 Originating in Normandy, this rich bread is now making waves beyond its traditional roots, gaining popularity worldwide.
 From high-end restaurant menus to retail bakery shelves and even fast-food chains, brioche is experiencing a global renaissance, creating new opportunities for bakeries and food manufacturers looking to capitalize on its growing demand.

 Brioche is often mistaken for regular bread, but it is actually a hybrid between bread and a pastry.
-Unlike standard white bread, which primarily contains flour, water, and yeast, brioche is enriched with eggs, milk, and butter, giving it its light, airy texture and rich, slightly sweet flavor.

 To be classified as brioche, a dough must contain between 30-50% butter-to-flour weight.

-This high fat content is what gives brioche its signature soft crumb, golden crust, and melt-in-the-mouth texture.
+This higher fat content is what gives brioche its signature soft crumb, golden crust, and melt-in-the-mouth texture.
 It is fermented like bread but has a richness closer to treats like croissants and pain au chocolat.

 The roots of brioche trace back to 15th-century Normandy, a region of France known for its high-quality dairy.
 The name "brioche" is believed to come from the old French word "brier", meaning "to crush the dough."